 By Gary “Digital” Williams

 Boxing fans, get ready to climb “Through the Ropes” with the #1 boxing news radio show hosted by award winning boxing writer Marc Lichtenfeld!
-This week’s guests are former light heavyweight champion Glen Johnson and former heavyweight champ Pinklon Thomas.
-Call or email your questions to email@example.com.
+This week, former middleweight and light heavyweight champion Bernard Hopkins and Fightnews/Fightwriter’s Graham Houston climb Through the Ropes with host Marc Lichtenfeld.
+Call in to talk to Bernard and Graham or email to firstname.lastname@example.org.
 Through The Ropes airs live coast to coast on Thursday nights from 9:00 – 10:00 ET on 75 affiliates of the Sports Byline USA Broadcast Network, including great radio stations like KSHP 1400 AM in Las Vegas and WNSR 560 AM in Nashville.
 The one-hour show will also be heard on American Forces Network, Sportsbyline.com and Fightnews.com.
-Fightnews readers can listen live by clicking here tonight at 9PM ET.
+Fightnews readers can listen live by clicking here tonight at 9:00 p.m.
+ET.

 By Gabriel F. Cordero